Northern Virginia School of Therapeutic Massage – Financial Aid Student Loans, Grants (if eligible) & Payment Plans

 The Northern Virginia School of Therapeutic Massage has several student financing options.
 At the Northern Virginia School of Therapeutic Massage, it's our goal to assist you with identifying your best option and helping you through the process.

 Would you like to apply for Financial Aid (Pell Grant & Direct Loan if eligible)?
-Click here to: submit a Free Application for Federal Student Aid (FAFSA)
+To submit a Free Application for Federal Student Aid (FAFSA) go to: studentaid.gov

 Are you a veteran using your VA Benefits?
-NVSTM is approved to receive the GI Bill, Vocational Rehabilitation and Tuition Assistance.
-If have not applied for your VA benefits, please click here to apply.
+This institution is approved to offer GI Bill® educational benefits by the Virginia State Approving Agency.
+Veterans can also use Vocational Rehabilitation and Tuition Assistance.
+If you have not applied for your VA benefits, please click here to apply.

 If you would like to pay out of pocket, several options are available to you: